Skip to content

 Such leverage increases the fees earned, increasing the risk assumed.
 In other words, the impermanent loss (IL) impacts the user’s profits as a liquidity provider.
 Richardson briefly explained the importance of knowing what liquidity pools are.
 He explained that they are a solution that arises from the need to exchange different cryptocurrencies in a decentralized and automatic way.

 He also explained that financial markets need market makers to work correctly.
 Either based on high liquidity and order books or automated market-making based on LPs.
 In other words, automated market makers provide liquidity to execute operations uninterruptedly when some traded pairs are not so liquid.
-And in the case of liquidity pools, the users are responsible for providing this liquidity to the market.
+In the case of liquidity pools, the users are responsible for providing this liquidity to the market.

 What are Impermanent losses in Uniswap v3?